 Every country protects local enterprise and interests by maintaining control over market access and entry.
 Today, tariff barriers have been largely removed in the high-income countries.
-However, the other significant barriers, so-called the non-tariff barriers (NTBs), make it difficult for foreign companies to gain access to a domestic market.
-The worldwide movement toward deregulation and privatization, particularly during the nineties that started with the disintegration of USSR in 1991 resulting in the emergence of CIS countries, has softened or broken the link between government and enterprises indeed is an initiative that has led to a significant opening up of formerly closed markets.
+The significant barriers are the so-called non-traiff barriers that make it difficult for foreign companies to gain access to a domestic market.
+The worldwide movement toward deregulation and privatization, by breaking the link between government and enterprise, is an initiative that will lead to a significant opening up of formerly closed markets.